On the Pulse of Morning

 Analysis of Literary Devices Used in “On the Pulse of Morning”

-Literary devices enrich the texture of a text, deepening its meaning and enhancing reader engagement.
+Literary devices are the artistic tools that enrich a text, deepening its meaning and enhancing reader engagement.
 Maya Angelou skillfully employs a range of these devices to convey her message of hope and unity.
-The following explores some key examples.

-- Enjambment: The continuation of a thought or phrase from one line to the next, creating a flowing rhythm and emphasizing certain words.
+8. Enjambment: The continuation of a thought or phrase from one line to the next without a pause or punctuation.
+This creates a flowing rhythm and can emphasize certain words or ideas.
+For example:

 Clad in peace and I will sing the songs